hnb2/heroes/README.md

 NOW
 ===
+- Implement a pattern to solve the mess in the commands and models (MVC + Observer ?)
 - Implement "locked" in position
-- Implement key behaviour (target a doorwith a position id)
 - Add content in the map.json for the key, the manor and the wolf leader
 - Make the 'to' clickable with the name (check position.js for current impl)
 - Implement the gold coins

 EXTRA
 =====